jonghyunjee/llm-film-preference/README.md

 @inproceedings{Jee_Shaw_2026,
-  title     = {Critical Acclaim Orientation in Large Language Models: Evidence from Film Preference Elicitation}, author    = {Jee, Jonghyun and Shaw, Aaron}, booktitle = {Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society}, year      = {2026}
+  title     = {Critical Acclaim Orientation in Large Language Models: Evidence from Film Preference Elicitation}, author    = {Jee, Jonghyun and Shaw, Aaron}, year      = {2026}
 }
 ```